Skip to main content

 Every week, families call us with the same line.
 "An agent told me to do apostille attestation."
 Sometimes they have already paid.
 We then have to slow them down and check the destination country, because the words apostille and attestation are not interchangeable, and the wrong word can mean the wrong process.

 The confusion is not the customer's fault.
 Agent websites use the phrase "apostille attestation" as if it is one product.
 Receiving authorities abroad sometimes write "attested" when they mean "apostilled" and the other way around.
 Forum answers add their own mix.
-So the question lands on a parent in Lucknow or a nurse in Kochi who simply wants to know which one applies to their file.
+So the question lands on a parent in Lucknow or a nurse in Kochi who simply wants to know which one applies to their documents.

 What apostille actually is